Harrison County Campus

 - Facility management

-The Hospitality and Resort Management Center, located on the Jefferson Davis campus, is a nearly 51,000 square foot training facility for students as well as a functional convention, conference, and special events center.
+The Hospitality and Resort Management Center, located on the Harrison County campus, is a nearly 51,000 square foot training facility for students as well as a functional convention, conference, and special events center.
 This state-of-the-art facility provides a hands-on learning environment for students in this program.

 What Students Will Learn